ShuJiaLab/ACsN/README.txt

 To run ACsN from MATLAB command line:

 1) Add the folder ACsN_code to your MATLAB path (including subfolders).
-2) In the command line type help ACSN or run the Sample code script to see the code usage.
+2) In the command line type help ACSN or run the Sample code script in the Test Images folder to see the code usage.

 To run ACsN from ImageJ/Fiji follow these steps: